-Yves Morieux is a senior partner and managing director in the Washington D.C. office of the Boston Consulting Group, director of the BCG Institute for Organisation, and a member of the global leadership team for the People & Organisation Practice.
+Yves Morieux is a Senior Partner and Managing Director at the Boston Consulting Group,. director of the BCG Institute for Organisation, and a member of the global leadership team for the People & Organisation Practice.
 Yves is an expert in corporate transformation, and as such, leads the firm’s development in helping organisations to create the structural and behavioural groundwork with regards to competitive change.

 Yves’ pioneering methodology in connection with new ways or organisational thinking is encapsulated in “Smart Simplicity”, an approach designed in conjunction with different BCG clients covering various industries and regions.
 The principle behind this approach is the creation of an environment allowing employees to collaborate in order to develop creative solutions to complex challenges.